brainupdaters/drlm-docs/docs/source/client_opers.rst

    Client Id.

-.. note:: Since Debian don't have the ReaR package on his repositories
+.. note:: Since Debian doesn't have the ReaR package on its repositories,
-      the following option is a requeriment also :program:`-U|--url_rear <URL_REAR>`
+      the following option is a requirement also :program:`-U|--url_rear <URL_REAR>`

 Optional options: